 When it comes to treating postnatal mental ill health, you need to get help from your GP.
-You can also talk to your public health nurse (health visitor) who is trained to identify and help you manage low to moderate mood.
+You can also talk to your Health Visitor who is trained to identify and help you manage low to moderate mood.
 With the right treatment, most women make a full recovery from postnatal depression over time.

 Treatment takes three main forms: